Fort Polk: U.S. Army Garrison

 U.S. Army Garrison provides installation support for all tenant units as well as JRTC rotational units.

 Bayne-Jones Army Community Hospital

-The Fort Polk medical facility comprises the Bayne-Jones Army Community Hospital, the Wellness and Readiness Center, the Department of Behavioural Health and the United States Army Air Ambulance Detachment.
+The Fort Polk medical facility comprises the Bayne-Jones Army Community Hospital, the Wellness and Readiness Center, the Department of Behavioral Health and the United States Army Air Ambulance Detachment.
 The hospital is named in honour of Brigadier General Stanhope Bayne-Jones, a native of New Orleans, Louisiana.
 A bacteriologist and preventive medicine specialist, he achieved worldwide acclaim as the individual responsible for the control of typhus in Europe at the conclusion of World War II.

 National Guard

 The Louisiana Army National Guard maintains a maintenance facility on Fort Polk which services its major units such as the 256th Infantry Brigade Combat Team and 225th Engineer Brigade.

 Current

 Land expansion

+There have been several times when Fort Polk was at risk of closing.
+In 2002 the Army stated a position of "No acquisition of land through purchase or withdrawal of public domain lands is proposed", but in 2005 there were concerns of the post being "at risk", with a proposal to look at land expansion.

 In 2008 Fort Polk began a land expansion plan.
 The plan calls for the acquisition of 100,000 acres for large JRTC maneuvers and live fire operations.
 This will be the largest land expansion since World War II, located south and southeast of Peason Ridge, and the first parcel was purchased in 2012.
 Eminent domain is an option if needed.
-Fort Polk issued a press release on May 5, 2014, that 32,500 acres of the targeted 47,500, out of the 100,000 approved, has been acquired.
+Fort Polk issued a press release on 5 May 2014, that 32,500 acres of the targeted 47,500, out of the 100,000 approved, has been acquired.
 Fifty-four landowners are involved, twenty-nine residences, with the U.S. Army Corps of Engineers being the Army's real estate agent.